rwblokzijl/mgit/README.md

 # Mgit - A package manager built on git that probably shouldn't exist

-# Introduction

 `mgit` is a wrapper around the popular VCS `git` that aids the maintenance of repos across multiple remotes and developer machines.
-It maintains a list of all repos available across your digital environment and provides a single management source, while allowing files to be stored distributed.
+It maintains a list of all repos in 3 config files which provides a single point of management source, while allowing files to be stored distributed using Git.

-# Mgit

 ## Repos